-Fig. 7.19 Satellite image of Nigerlikasik Bræ.
+Fig. 7.24 Satellite image of Nigerlikasik Bræ.
 Sample locations and landing site are marked on the image.
 The distance between the sample sites is 285 m.

 Although the balance velocity modelling study of Mayer et al. (2003) disregards this glacier compared to the northern neighbour (Avannarleq Bræ) a closer study of the ice sheet flow lines from aerial photographs necessitates a re-evaluation.
 Nigerlikasik Bræ is situated immediately south of the large and highly productive Sermilik Glacier (not the one investigated in South Greenland).
 The balance velocity study could not distinguish this from the much slower Nigerlikasik Bræ, which has its own separate ice sheet catchment and is thus likely to contain ice from the central parts of the southern dome of the Greenland Ice Sheet.
-Nigerlikasik Bræ is slower than Avannarleq Bræ and thus considered to contain older ice.
+Nigerlikasik Bræ is slower than Avannar-leq Bræ and thus considered to contain older ice.
 The balance velocity study shows that the age of the ice is over 5000 years, but is likely to be of Holocene origin (i.e. younger than 11.700 years).

-The glacier originates from the Inland ice and descends over a sub glacial threshold into the fiord, see Fig. 7.20.
+The glacier originates from the Inland ice and descends over a sub glacial threshold into the fiord, see Fig. 7.23, 7.24 and 7.25.
 It is moderately crevassed over its entire length of 10 km and has a relatively narrow glacier front 1-2 km wide, calving icebergs into the fiord.
 The northern part of the glacier front rests on a rocky outcrop turning into a flat foreland (Fig. 7.21 and 7.22), while the central and southern parts calve into the fiord with a very modest calving rate (Fig. 7.23).
 The glacier has no medial moraines and is not covered by debris.

-Fig. 7.20 Nigerlikasik Bræ seen from a distance.
+Fig. 7.25 Nigerlikasik Bræ seen from a distance.
 Note the steep descent of the glacier from the Inland ice.
-At the right side of the photo an end-moraine is stretching out into the fjord as a peninsula, marking a former stage of the glacier.
+The glacier is calving in the right side of the photo (the bluish part).
+The rest of the glacier rests on rocks that recently have been exposed.

-Fig. 7.21 Photo of the northern part of the glacier front resting on a rocky outcrop.
+Fig. 7.26 Photo of the northern part of the glacier front resting on a rocky outcrop.
+The rocks have been exposed due to the retreat of the melting ice-front during the last 5-10 years.